Lotus Esprit: X180 (1988) and derivatives

 In 1987, the Esprit was restyled by British designer Peter Stevens.
-Stevens, who would later go on to design the McLaren F1, produced a less angular, more rounded Esprit.
+Stevens, who would later style the Gordon Murray designed McLaren F1, produced a less angular, more rounded Esprit.
 Giugiaro is said to have liked the new shape, claiming it was perhaps too close to his original design.
 The exterior changes were accompanied by a redesign of the interior that gave more space to the occupants.
 The revised Esprit was not given a new "Series" number but is often called by its project code of X180.

 Panels for the body were produced using a new process called VARI (Vacuum Assisted Resin Injection).
 This method, which was patented by Lotus, offered advantages over the previous hand lay-up process.
 Kevlar reinforcement was added to the roof and sides for roll-over protection.
 This contributed to a 22% increase in the Esprit's torsional rigidity.
 The new rectangular taillights were borrowed over from the 1983-1985 Toyota Corolla Levin AE86.

 The X180 cars inherited most of their mechanical components from the earlier HC Esprit and Turbo Esprit, although the name for the forced induction model was now Esprit Turbo.
 1988 model year North American Esprit Turbo models kept the Citroën transaxle and Bosch fuel injection system used in the previous model year.
 Other X180 models received a new Renault UN-1 transaxle, which necessitated a move to outboard rear brakes.

 Power output of the Type 910 turbocharged engine was unchanged, but 0–97 km/h (60 mph) acceleration times decreased from 5.6 seconds to between 5.4 and 5.1 seconds.
 Top speed was over 150 mph.